AntsInMyEy3sJohnson/hazeltest/README.md

 Right now, the application is still in development, so it's likely this feature list will expand quite a bit in the future!

 Interested in a more elaborate overview of the background and ideas behind Hazeltest?
-Then the [introductory blog](https://nicokrieg.com/hazeltest-introduction.html) post I've written on precisely this matter has you covered.
+Then you might find the [introductory blog post](https://nicokrieg.com/hazeltest-introduction.html) I've written on precisely this matter helpful.

 ## Getting Started